Global-Chem/global-chem/paper.md

   <i>Figure 1: Language Construction </i>
 </p>

-We also chose python because of it's distribution infrastructure to easily install objects installed on the cloud.
-This acts a free service where `GlobalChem` will behave in the same manner as the Gideon Bible.
+We also chose python because of it's distribution infrastructure to easily install objects installed on the cloud on PyPi.
+This acts as the "Printing Service" that enabled the mass distribution of the Gideon Bible and `GlobalChem` will follow in the same manner.

 # Methodology and Implementation